arashnm80/arashnm80.github.io/handbook/other.md

 ### quotes
 > When life gets you down and you feel unloved and worthless, just remember you’ll be dead one day.

+## I-dentity
+> My time is limited, I'm not gonna waste it living someone else’s life.

 ### People
 Respect everyone and give a shit about no one, in fact don't even think about anyone.
 Do what you believe is best not what society enforce on you.